thejimbirch/catsinmyyard/wp-content/plugins/advanced-responsive-video-embedder/README.txt

 ### Can you add a video provider? ###

 I have no plans on implementing providers that include videos via JavaScript such as www.nicovideo.jp.
-I also will not implement videos from mainstream media news organizations.
+I also will not implement video services from mainstream media news organizations.
 For others, feel free to ask.

-### How do I embed Iframes? ###
+### How do I embed videos from a unlisted providers / iframes? ###

 This plugin not changes anything to usual HTML `<iframe>` embed codes you have to use the shortcode creator dialog and paste iframe embed codes there or write them manually.
-They will become `[iframe id="https://..."]`.
-The id represents what is the `src` in HTML embeds.
+They will become `[arve url="https://..."]`.
+The url represents what is the `src` in HTML embeds.
+It works as simple as this, if the [arve] shortcode does not detect a knows URL structure then it will treat the URL as a `src` for the iframe.

 ### Why does my Youtube video not repeat/loop? ###

 This plugins embed is considered as 'custom player' by YouTube so you have to pass the video ID as playlist parameters to make the loop work.

-`[youtube id="123456" parameters="loop=1 playlist=123456"]`
+`[youtube id="123456" parameters="loop=1&playlist=123456"]`

 ## Screenshots ##